MJ-LAB-Harvard/BRIDGE-model/README.md

 # BRIDGE-model

-**BRIDGE (Biomedical Research Investment Dynamics and Growth Evaluation)** is a system dynamics simulation model linking NIH budgets to the research workforce, research outputs, and novel drug development.
+**BRIDGE (Biomedical Research Investment Dynamics and Growth Evaluation)** is a system dynamics simulation model linking NIH budgets to the U.S. research workforce, research outputs, and novel drug development.

 ---

 ## Repository Contents

 This repository contains the **Vensim model file, datasets, replication files, and analysis code** used in the study.
 It enables researchers to:
-- Reproduce all results presented in the manuscript and Supplementary Information.
+- Reproduce all results presented in the manuscript and its supplement.
 - Modify parameters and structures to explore alternative assumptions.
 - Extend the framework for related questions in science policy and biomedical innovation.